How’s Ted doing? And how are you?

 Wow.
 What a day.

 As a result of the blog, I’ve had offers from all sorts of people to do all sorts of things.
 Form a charity, put on galas, give me the proceeds of their lottery wins – if they happen – quite incredible.
-You even offered to launch a campaign to force me to eat kangaroos’ scrotums in the jungle.
-(Thanks for that, apparently they hate it if you do that, they like to decide for themselves.)
 I gained over 1,000 followers in 24 hours, the blog was viewed by over 15,000 people yesterday!
 Twitter, you are amazing.
 My eyes are stuck on wide-open, I still haven’t blinked.

 The thing is, it was never an appeal for money.
 I was just explaining to the concerned 10-15 or so tweeters why I was selling my house to pay for Ted’s school.
 I had no idea it would take off like this.
 Even @Glinner RTd it!
 And while I’m absolutely bowled over by all your kind offers of money, I just can’t accept any of them.
 It just wouldn’t be right, I’m sure you understand.